AliceO2Group/AliceO2/Generators/README.md

-\page refGenerators Package 'Generators'
+\page refGenerators Module 'Generators'

-A description of this package is not yet available.
+A description of this module is not yet available.